-John Zumpé, as he was known (pronouncing his name to rhyme with 'lumpy') may have been already in declining health when he transferred his business to the Schoene brothers.
-He drafted his will in 1784 and died at home, in London, six years later.
-It reveals that he had invested in long leases on six houses on the northern edge of the city, near the Oxford Road, and had further wealth in bonds and chattels.
+John Zumpé, as he was known (making his name rhyme with 'lumpy') may have been already in declining health when he transferred his business to the Schoene brothers.
+He died at home, in London, six years later.
+His will reveals that he had invested in long leases on six houses on the northern edge of the city, and had further wealth in bonds and chattels.
 His wife was well provided for, and in addition his will included bequests to the St Marylebone Charity for Needy Children, and to the Orphan & Charity School in Fürth.
 These funds provided purchase money for a field and some woodland nearby, giving the school sufficient income to buy shoes or boots for destitute pupils for the next hundred years.
 He also left money for his nephews in Fürth to be apprenticed to some useful trade, a sure indication of the value he placed on the early training he received.

-Pianos by Zumpe (or Zumpe & Buntebart) can be seen at the following museums: Colonial Williamsburg, Virginia, USA; Württembergisches Landesmuseum, Stuttgart; Russell Collection of Musical Instruments, Edinburgh; Museum of Fine Arts, Boston, Mass.; National History Museum, St Fagans, Cardiff; Museo degli Strumenti Musicali, Rome; Historisches Museum, Basle; National Music Museum (Vermillion, SD), and at Hatchlands Park, Surrey (National Trust).
+Pianos by Zumpe (or Zumpe & Buntebart) can be seen at the following museums: Colonial Williamsburg, Virginia, USA [2 specimens]; Württembergisches Landesmuseum, Stuttgart; Russell Collection of Musical Instruments, Edinburgh ; Museum of Fine Arts, Boston, Mass.; National History Museum, St Fagans, Cardiff ; Museo degli Strumenti Musicali, Rome [4 examples]; Historisches Museum, Basle; National Music Museum (Vermillion, SD), and at Hatchlands Park, Surrey (National Trust), The Gretry Museum in Liege; the Victoria & Albert Museum, London; The Rijksmuseum, Amsterdam; Museu de la Musica, Barcelona.
 (Note: this is not an exhaustive list)